egiden/django-contact-us-tools/docs/source/models.rst

 .. tip::

-    If you do not require any extra data fields and only wish to override attributes or methods, then it is highly recommended that you create a `proxy <https://docs.djangoproject.com/en/5.2/topics/db/models/#proxy-models>`_ for :py:class:`AbstractBaseMessage` as seen in the :doc:`usage <usage>` section.
+    If you do not require any extra data fields and only wish to overwrite attributes or methods, then it is highly recommended that you create a `proxy <https://docs.djangoproject.com/en/5.2/topics/db/models/#proxy-models>`_ for :py:class:`AbstractBaseMessage` as seen in the :doc:`usage <usage>` section.

 ``AbstractBaseMessage`` methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^